 Individuals with more severe substance use disorders but who can still be safely managed in their home living environment may be referred to a higher level of care referred to as “Partial Hospitalization Programming” or “PHP.”

-This programming often consists of the same services as IOP.
-However more time is spent receiving these services.
+This treatment often consists of the same services as IOP.
+However, more time is spent receiving these services.
 You may attend a PHP five to seven days out of the week for four to up to even twelve hours a day.